PhoenixTales/phoenix-docs/lore/gods.md

 ---

+**Kasakk**: Sanskrit *kasakka*, "tie firmly". *Kazakh* was speculated to originate from the fusion of different clans, such as "Khaz" and "Sak". *Kaz* or *kas* means "free", "brave" and "man" in all turkic languages.
+In our moraic and orcish etymology, "ak" means as much as "from" or "descending from".
+Kasakk could in this sense mean as much as a "free descendant".

 *This part about Kasakk is written by Avallach*

 **Kasakk** is only mentioned in the Gothic Novel (*Sleeper's Ban*), and he is the only deity appearing there.
 He appears to be the deity of the realm of the dead, similarly to Beliar from the release version.